loichyan/dynify/src/lib.md

 problem.
 However, it may not play well with limited environments such as kernels or embedded systems, as it transforms every `async fn()` into `fn() -> Box<dyn Future>`, requiring heap allocation. dynify doesn't have such limitation, since you can decide where to place trait objects.
-Additionally, you can opt out of the `alloc` feature to completely disable heap allocation.
+Additionally, you can opt out of the `alloc` feature to completely turn off heap allocation.

 Furthermore, dynify offers some unique features compared to async-trait.
 One of them, as shown in the example below, is the ability to reuse buffers across different trait objects: